Cherreads

 Yet he did not move away.

-Instead, he stood there, listening to the water strike tile.
+Instead, he stood there, listening to the water strike the tiles.

 His hand lifted almost of its own accord.
-He hesitated — then wrapped his fingers around the doorknob and turned it.
+He hesitated — then wrapped his fingers around the door handle and pushed it in.
+It yielded.

 "Becky," he said quietly.

-Instinctively, she reached for the towel and pulled it up against her chest.
-Water streamed down her shoulders as she faced him, wide-eyed.
+She gasped instinctively reaching for the towel and pulling it up against her chest.
+Water streamed down her shoulders as she stepped away, still facing him, wide-eyed.

 He should leave.